AlgoGenesis/C/Linked_list/Circular_Linked_list/deletion/at_a_specific_position/readme.md

 - If the first element is to be deleted
     -If list has only one element, free the node and set the head to `NULL`.
     -Otherwise, traverse
-- Traverse the list to the last node and update the last node's pointer to point to the next node of head.
+- Traverse the list to the last node and update the last node's next pointer to the next node of head.
 - Update the head to next of current head
 - Free the memory of the old head node.